jakubhofman/projects/company_bankruptcy/README.md

 method was chosen as final one for the basic model.

 **Ensemble learning**: two different approaches were used.
 Meta model (logistic regression) to merged the prediction of basic model and voting.
 Different set of models were tested.
-Final model describe above.
+Final model described above.

-**Hiperparemeters** : tested but eventually not included in final model due to poor results of optimization
+**Hiperparemeters** : tested but eventually not included in final model due to poor results of optimization.